-- Clean the cabinet with a soft, dry cloth or a soft cloth lightly moistened with a mild detergent solution.
-Do not use any type of abrasive pad, scouring powder, or solvent such as alcohol or benzine, as these may damage the finish of your computer. - Should any solid object or liquid fall into the computer, shut down your computer and then unplug it.
-You may want to have the computer checked by qualified personnel before operating it any further. - Do not drop the computer or place heavy objects on top of the computer. - Do not place your computer in a location subject to: - Heat sources, such as radiators or air ducts,
+Do not use any type of abrasive pad, scouring powder, or solvent such as alcohol or benzine, as these may damage the finish of your computer.
+Should any solid object or liquid fall into the computer, shut down your computer and then unplug it.
+You may want to have the computer checked by qualified personnel before operating it any further.
+Do not drop the computer or place heavy objects on top of the computer.
+Do not place your computer in a location subject to: ☐ Heat sources, such as radiators or air ducts, □ Direct sunlight, ☐ Excessive dust, ☐ Moisture or rain, ☐ Mechanical vibration or shock, Strong magnets or speakers that are not magnetically shielded, ☐ Ambient temperature of more than 35°C or less than 10°C, ☐ High humidity.
+Do not place electronic equipment near your computer.
+The electromagnetic field of your computer cause a malfunction.
+Provide adequate air circulation to prevent that internal heat builds up.
+Do not place your computer porous surfaces such as rugs or blankets, or near material such as curtains or draperies that may block ventilation slots.
+The computer uses high-frequency radio signals and may cause interference to radio or TV reception Should this occur, relocate the computer a suitable distance away from the set.
+Use only specified peripheral equipment and interface cables; otherwise, problems may result.

+□ Clean the cabinet with a soft, dry cloth or a soft cloth lightly moistened with a mild detergent solution.

-- ony Notebook User Guid - Direct sunlight, - Excessive dust, - Moisture or rain, - Mechanical vibration or shock, - □ Strong magnets or speakers that are not magnetically shielded, - □ Ambient temperature of more than 35°C or less than 10°C, - High humidity. - Do not place electronic equipment near your computer.
-The electromagnetic field of your computer may cause a malfunction. - Provide adequate air circulation to prevent that internal heat builds up.
-Do not place your computer on porous surfaces such as rugs or blankets, or near material such as curtains or draperies that may block its ventilation slots. - □ The computer uses high-frequency radio signals and may cause interference to radio or TV reception.
-Should this occur, relocate the computer a suitable distance away from the set. - □ Use only specified peripheral equipment and interface cables; otherwise, problems may result. - Do not use cut or damaged connection cables. - Your computer cannot be connected to a coin-operated telephone, and may not work with a private branch exchange (PBX). - If the computer is brought directly from a cold location to a warm one, moisture may condense inside your computer.
+101 Do not use cut or damaged connection cables.
+Your computer cannot be connected to a coin-operated telephone, and may not work with a private branch exchange (PBX).
+If the computer is brought directly from a cold location to a warm one, moisture may condense inside your computer.
 In this case, allow at least one hour before turning on your computer.
-If any problem occurs, unplug your computer and contact VAIO-Link. - □ Make sure to disconnect the power cord before cleaning the computer. - □ As you may lose important data once your computer is damaged, you should back up your data regularly.
-Restore the original application programs from the Product Recovery CD-ROM.

-On handling diskettes

-- Do not open the shutter manually and touch the surface of the diskette. - □ Keep diskettes away from magnets. - □ Keep diskettes away from direct sunlight and other heat sources.

-On handling CDs

-- Do not touch the surface of the disc. - Do not drop or bend the disc. - Fingerprints and dust on the surface of a disc may cause read errors.
-Proper care of the disc is essential to maintain its reliability.
-Do not use solvents such as benzine, thinner, commercially available cleaners or anti-static spray, as they may cause damage to the disc. - □ For normal cleaning, hold the disc by its edge and use a soft cloth to wipe the surface from the center out. - If the disc is badly soiled, moisten a soft cloth with water, wring it out well, and use it to wipe the surface of the disc from the center out.
+If any problem occurs, unplug your computer and contact VAIO-Link.
+Make sure to disconnect the power cord before cleaning the computer.
+As you may lose important data once your computer is damaged, you should back up your data regularly Restore the original application programs from the Product Recovery CD-ROM.
+Oı n handling floppy disks Do not open the shutter manually or touch the surface of the floppy disk.
+Keep floppy disks away from magnets.
+Keep floppy disks away from direct sunlight and other heat sources.
+Oı n handling CDs Do not touch the surface of the disc.
+Do not drop or bend the disc.
+Fingerprints and dust on the surface of a disc may cause read errors.
+Proper care of the disc is essentia to maintain its reliability.
+Do not use solvents such as benzine, thinner, commercially available cleaners or anti-static spray, as they may cause damage to the disc.
+For normal cleaning, hold the disc by its edge and use a soft cloth to wipe the surface from the centre out.

+□ If the disc is badly soiled, moisten a soft cloth with water, wring it out well, and use it to wipe the surface of the disc from the centre out.
 Wipe off any remaining moisture with a dry soft cloth.